fredhohman/fredhohman.github.io/_posts/projects/2016-01-20-materials-informatics-grain-growth.md

   <figcaption>An example grain growth simulation.</figcaption>
 </figure>

 Grain boundary pinning is a phenomenon in which insoluble particles are added to a microstructure.
 These particles affect the final grain size of a microstructure when subjected to a process (e.g. heating).
-In industry it's common to "pin" a material in order to control its final grain size distribution.
+In industry, it's common to "pin" a material in order to control its final grain size distribution.

 Grain growth is possible to simulate, but often times the simulations are computationally expensive.
 My group is developing a data-driven, surrogate model to avoid these long simulations such that given a new set of input pin distribution parameters, we are able to predict the final microstructure after grain growth has occurred.